tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 # APPENDIX A Notes on Timer Values and Rules

-The purpose of this appendix is to outline the arguments leading to the requirements that the Stimer run 3At and that the Rtimer run 2At.
-The value of At used can be different for each direction of data movement on an association.
+The purpose of this appendix is to outline the arguments leading to the requirements that the Stimer run 3Δt and that the Rtimer run 2Δt.
+The value of Δt used can be different for each direction of data movement on an association.
 The conditions that the timer intervals must satisfy are the following.

  - A. Rtimer Conditions
     - 1) (Assurance)Noduplicatescanbeaccepted.
     - 2) (Smoothflow)GuaranteethatanypacketsentwithPdrf=falsethat
          arrives at the receiver after a predecessor packet sent with Pdrf = true will be acceptable (will arrive before the receiver's Rtimer has run out).

  - B. Stimer Conditions
     - 1) (Assurance)
        - a) Allow a graceful close (do not close until all data or packets sent needing Acks can be acknowledged).
        - b) Assure that no SN will be reused until all previous packets or their Acks or Naks using the SN have died.
 This condition is not necessary for Naks (see Section 6.6.1)
     - 2. (Smooth flow) Run equal to or longer than Rtimer to guarantee acceptable SN's are generated.

-The timer rules given in Section 2.6 satisfy the above conditions on assumption that the sender initializes the Lifetime for an element (bit) to At.
-The term At has a different meaning in this specification than it did in the original paper [6].
-The term At, as used here, is the sum of three estimates on the sender's part, no one of which needs bounding individually if their sum isbounded:
+The timer rules given in Section 2.6 satisfy the above conditions on assumption that the sender initializes the Lifetime for an element (bit) to Δt.
+The term Δt has a different meaning in this specification than it did in the original paper [6].
+The term Δt, as used here, is the sum of three estimates on the sender's part, no one of which needs bounding individually if their sum isbounded: